 Joanna is an urban public health researcher with an interest in migration and health, social determinants of health, HIV, sex work, and local level responses.
 She has been rated by the National Research Foundation as a Young Researcher.
 Her PhD research focused on the development of a revised urban health framework to guide local level responses to urban health in low-income country contexts.
-Joanna is a Senior Researcher with the African Centre for Migration & Society, University of the Witwatersrand, where she is involved in designing and coordinating research programmes, teaching and supervising graduate students.
+Joanna is a senior researcher with the African Centre for Migration & Society, University of the Witwatersrand, where she is involved in designing and coordinating research programs, teaching and supervising graduate students.

 Judge Anderson is the USAID China co-director and has as participated in rule of law programs in China, Mongolia, and the Slovak Republic.
 He served as co-leader of the McCormack Graduate School and Massachusetts Judges Conference 2003 and 2005 Mock Trial Programs in China.

 He has traveled independently to China several times and was key in developing the 2006 Beijing-to-Boston program which brought six Chinese judges to Boston for a three-month judicial internship program.
 He has consulted in China at the request of the Yale Law School China Law Project.